DrRobotnik7/portfolio/README.md

 This web application is a portfolio showcasing my completed front-end web development projects.
 Rather than navigating through repositories on GitHub, this portfolio allows me to easily show my projects to family, friends and prospective employers.

-Skills and proficiencies evidences in my projects;
+Skills and proficiencies evidenced in my projects:

-- Layouts: Flexbox and CSS grid
+- Layouts: Flexbox and CSS Grid
-- Languages: HTML5, CSS3, JavaScript
+- Languages: HTML5 and CSS3

 ## Table of Contents